 When accessing a website all content has to be downloaded by the browser.

 Using compressed images and videos is a good way to reduce the loading time.
-Several algorithms and tools can be used to optimize your content.
+Several algorithms and tools can be used to optimise your content.
 Plugins also exist for the most common CMS.
 It's up to you to choose the ones fitting your specific needs.

 You can find more details on this topic in the Step 5 below.

-Step 4: Optimizing your scripts
+Step 4: Optimising your scripts

 Correlate the graphs of resource usage of your hosting (more information below) to find the origin of the delays and consult the logs at the dates of these peaks.

-How to Access the logs ?
+How to access the logs:

 - Click on the domain in the